haidargit/Java_SortingNames/README.md

 ✅  Straightforward and easy to use.
 Since we don't do repetitive activities
     such as start, stop, or even restart the localhost/local server for this project.

-✅  We check the application result on the Command Prompt / terminal by using java command
+✅  We check the application result on the Command Prompt / terminal by using mvn command
     (you'll see it on below)
 ```